Only fools depend on educational content to grow their audience.

 And getting traffic?

 It’s easy.
-Not because you’re using some magic promotion technique, but because the content you’re publishing is better than everyone else’s.
+Not because you’re using some magic promotion technique or offering the best affiliate offer, but because the content you’re publishing is better than everyone else’s.

 There are no shortcuts.
 There are no easy buttons.
 There are no magic techniques.